valandreev/tigrisfs/bench/README.md

 mdtest is a simple FS metadata operations test: https://github.com/hpc/ior

-Note that because of the asynchronous nature of GeeseFS, modified mdtest was used for testing: https://github.com/vitalif/mdtest - this version issues a directory fsync after each test to flush all changes to S3.
+Note that because of the asynchronous nature of TigrisFS, modified mdtest was used for testing: https://github.com/vitalif/mdtest - this version issues a directory fsync after each test to flush all changes to S3.